-Have you ever wondered why is it so difficult to review an employee where from everyone, the employee, you, and your team comes out satisfied?
-To solve this issue we have 360 degree appraisal where feedback on a group or an individual is taken from all the possible stakeholders.
+Have you ever wondered why is it so difficult to review an employee where everyone, the employee, you, and your team comes out satisfied?
+To solve this issue we have 360 Degree Appraisal where feedback on a group or an individual is taken from all the possible stakeholders.

 Why 360 Degree Feedback?